Blog Posts

 Banjarmasin

 Banjarmasin is in South Kalimantan and is the area where you will find the stunning Meratus Mountains.
-The city is split by a long river which you can explore use small local canoes, and this is a great place to enjoy a city tour mixed with strong local culture and traditions.
+The city is split by a long river which you can explore using small local canoes, and this is a great place to enjoy a city tour mixed with strong local culture and traditions.

 Lake Sentarum National Park